ychoi04/mica-gd405/lectures/w4-conditionals.md

 ## Events
 ### Mouse press
-We can set the condition to check if the mouse is pressed, using the system variable `mouseIsPressed`.
+We can set the condition to check if the mouse is pressed, using the system variable `mousePressed`.
 This is a boolean variable, meaning it will always be either true or false.
+If you press your mouse, `mousePressed` will be `true`, if not, `false`.

 ```js
 void setup() {